Explore Our Rigorous Curriculum

-Starting Fall 2021, MQE students will be eligible to take select PhD courses within The Department of Economics.
+MQE students may take select PhD courses within The Department of Economics.
+Details are provided to students during the registration period each term.
 Courses offered by other units at UCLA are not permitted.

 The UCLA Department of Economics offers undergraduate majors in Economics and Business Economics, a PhD program, and the Master of Quantitative Economics program.
 PhD students earn a Master of Arts along the way, but students cannot be directly admitted into that Master of Arts program.